 Do not Profit from Low Scores

 Credit bureaus make money by selling data to lenders.
 They compete fiercely to gain a greater share of the market.
 Lenders need accurate information in order to make correct lending decisions.
 Lenders determine which credit bureau report to use based upon a combination of price, and data quality or accuracy.
-The credit bureau that makes the most money is the one that does the best job of providing complete, thorough information and a competitive price.
+The credit bureau that makes the most money is the one that does the best job of providing complete, accurate, thorough information at a competitive price.

 The Reality of How Bureaus Make Money